 Dark Side of Quantum Computers – A Lurking Threat to National Security

-Quantum key distribution (QKD) is one such technology that addresses all of the above mentioned challenges.
+Quantum Key Distribution (QKD) is one such technology that addresses all of the above mentioned challenges.
 It is a key establishment and distribution protocol which creates a shared symmetric key material by using quantum properties of light to transfer information from Alice to Bob in a manner that will highlight any eavesdropping by an adversary.
-This can be used to derive a key, and the resultant key material can then be used to encrypt plaintext using a one-time pad encryption or using AES to provide unconditional security.
+This can be used to derive a key, and the resultant key material can then be used to encrypt plaintext using a one-time pad encryption or AES to provide unconditional security.
 QKD is especially good at creating long random keys from a short input – key extension functionality, which could be invaluable for OTPs.

 QNu Labs is India’s one and only quantum secure communication company offering quantum safe internet and cloud security solutions.
 QNu Labs offers two products – Tropos (Quantum Random Number Generator) and Armos (Quantum Key Distribution System).
 These offerings make security of critical data unconditional and future proof.
-The company’s quest has been to offer crypto agility to organisations where the existing infrastructure can be upgraded to quantum secure in a seamless manner without any disruption in the business and any wastage of existing investments.
+Our quest has been to offer crypto agility to organisations where the existing infrastructure can be upgraded to be quantum secure in a seamless manner without any disruption in the business and any wastage of existing investments.
 QNu Labs has achieved this by replacing the vulnerable core of data security that relies on the complexity of mathematical algorithms with the unique principles of quantum physics.